zhugezifang/graphmaker/public/posts/multiple-line-graph-maker.en.md

 ## Can I create a double line graph by use the Multiple Line Graph Online?

-yes, it is possible.You can create a double line graph、Threeee line graph、Four line graph or More by use the Multiple Line Graph Maker.
+yes, it is possible.You can create a double line graph、Three line graph、Four line graph or More by use the Multiple Line Graph Maker.